open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 ##### 3. Proxy settings

- **Note:** If the development system is behind a firewall, ensure to add the proxy configuration in the standalone-node/hook_os/config file
+ **Note:** If the development system is behind a firewall, ensure to add the proxy configuration in the `standalone-node/hook_os/config` file.

 - Update the config file